brandur/sorg/content/drafts/http-transactions.md

 Time: 0.291 ms
 ```

-Even though this race condition is rare, we'd prefer to
+Even though this race should be relatively rare, we'd
-handle it correctly in our application code.
-This is
+prefer to handle it correctly in our application code.
+This
-possible by wrapping the request's core operations in a
+is possible by wrapping the request's core operations in a
 loop:

 ``` ruby